Best Perennials To Plant In June

 This is the time of year when the weeds can really start to overtake your garden.
 It’s best to take this task seriously and stay on top of it.

-Make sure you properly water your garden unless there is a lot of rainfall.
+Make sure you water your garden properly unless there is heavy rainfall.

 Are you deadheading the annual blooms that have now faded away?
 Deadheading regularly means more blooms.
-If you deadhead your plants as soon as the blooms fade, you will get a second bloom.
+If you deadhead your plants when the blooms fade, you will likely get a second and third bloom.

 When the flowering process is suspended, the plant begins to use all its energy to form seeds.